 These holsters come with a mid-height shirt guard and are compatible with slide-mounted optics and suppressor height sights up to 0.375″ tall.

-Holsters for Micro-Compact guns (M&P Shield, Sig P365, Glock 43/43X/48) are cut to accept micro red dots such as the Shield RMSC, Sig RomeoZero, Holosun 507K, etc, but will not fit standard slide mounted optics such as the Trijicon RMR.
+Holsters for Micro-Compact guns (M&P Shield, Sig P365, Glock 43/43X/48) are cut to accept micro red dots such as the Shield RMSC, Sig RomeoZero, Holosun 507K, etc., but will not fit standard slide mounted optics such as the Trijicon RMR.
+Trijicon RMRCC will not fit while mounted to a MOS plate.

 To see available pattern upgrades, scroll to the bottom of the page.